PrachiSirola/-Application-Health-Checker/README.md

 # -Application-Health-Checker
-Application Uptime Checker — A Python script that checks an app’s HTTP status to determine if it’s UP or DOWN.
+A simple Python script that monitors the uptime of web applications by checking their HTTP status codes.
+It reports whether each application is UP (functioning correctly) or DOWN (not responding/unavailable) and logs the results to a file.
+#Features